Table of Contents

 If you need to take PIs for your HIV treatment, be aware of this possible side effect.
 Get your blood sugar checked at regular medical appointments.
 If you have high glucose levels, your health care provider may recommend that you change your HIV drugs.
 Some studies have shown that switching to a combination that does not include a PI can help bring these levels under control.
 Switching is not an option for everyone and you should speak to your health care provider before stopping any HIV drugs.

-Many women, whether or not they are HIV+, develop gestational diabetes during pregnancy.
-This is of particular concern to HIV+ women who must take PIs to prevent transmitting HIV to their babies.
+Many women, whether or not they are living with HIV, develop gestational diabetes during pregnancy.
+This is of particular concern to women living with HIV who must take PIs to prevent transmitting HIV to their babies.
 Women who take PIs during pregnancy should have their glucose levels followed very closely.

 Some HIV+ people experience changes in the location of their body fat (lipodystrophy).
 Lipodystrophy syndrome sometimes comes with a number of health problems including high glucose levels as well as unwanted changes in body fat and increases in fat (cholesterol and triglyceride) levels in the blood.
 These conditions have been linked with diabetes, heart disease, and strokes.

-While diabetes is a serious condition, HIV+ people with diabetes can make lifestyle changes and work with their health care providers to control their diabetes and prevent many of its complications.
+While diabetes is a serious condition, people living with HIV and diabetes can make lifestyle changes and work with their health care providers to control their diabetes and prevent many of its complications.